peter-monahan/chess-game/README.md

 # chess-game
-A simple chess game made with html css and js.
+A simple chess game made with html, css, and js.